 To accomplish this mission, we will:

-1. Bring life-giving resources and relationships into the homes of single parent families, providing spiritual and physical provision like daily online devotionals, mentoring, support groups, crisis assistance, and a community garden.
+1. Bring life-giving resources and relationships into the homes of single parent families, providing spiritual and physical provision like daily online devotionals, mentoring, support groups, and crisis assistance.

 2. Envision, equip and encourage the Church to father a fatherless generation; to embrace and disciple single parent families and discover what a blessing and a resource they can be.